rht-labs/enablement-docs/3-revenge-of-the-automated-testing/README.md

 $ git push
 ```

-3. Before running a build in Jenkins, let's add our tests and code to the develop branch
+3. Before running a build in Jenkins, let's add our tests and code to the develop branch.
+Ask your neighbour to review your code changes and if they approve; merge them to Develop!
 <p class="tip">
 NOTE - At this point in a residency we would peer review the code before pushing it to develop or master branch!
 </p>